 Welcome to today's edition of the Rush 24-7 podcast.

-Hi, I'm Mark Davison for Rush Today.
+Hi, I'm Mark Davis in for Rush today.

 Rush is back on Monday.

-Enjoyed Mark Stein yesterday and I'm Mark Davis today.
+Enjoyed Mark Stein yesterday, and I'm Mark Davis today.

-I'm just glad to be one of them and glad to be back with you and glad to enjoy your company for what would certainly be open line Friday on the Rush Limbaugh Show.
+I'm just glad to be one of them and glad to be back with you and glad to enjoy your company for what would certainly be Open Line Friday on the Rush Limbaugh Show.

-The good news is that's pretty well how I conduct my talk show life.
+And the good news there is, if that's the drill that you are used to, the good news is that's pretty well how I conduct my talk show life.

 I got a bunch of stuff in front of me that, oh, there's some directions I'm going to take you.

-But please, from the get-go, you know that 1-800-282-2882 is your invitation to take it somewhere else, under certain types of supervision.
+But please, from the get-go, you know that 1-800-282-2882 is your invitation to take it somewhere else under certain types of supervision.

 Wow, some of that analysis was just silly.